Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 };
 ```

 Unfortunately, **cpp-sort** requires sorters to implement range-based algorithms too in order to satisfy the *Sorter* requirements, and implementing the whole set of features by hand is boring and error-prone.
-Fortunately, **cpp-sort** provides [`sorter_facade`][sorter-facade], a class template to automagically generate the missing features when an iterator-based `operator()` is provided:
+Fortunately, **cpp-sort** provides [`sorter_facade`][sorter-facade], a class template that can automagically generate the missing overloads as long as an iterator-based `operator()` is provided:

 ```cpp
 struct bubble_sorter_impl